lilscolari/TDSP-Accelerator/README.md

 # TDSP-Accelerator
-he Explorer TDSP has six Milestones, including guided transportation research into a community of interest.
+The Explorer TDSP has six Milestones, including guided transportation research into a community of interest.